Ivo-Balbaert/The_Way_to_Jai/book/12_Basics of structs.md

 #as is also used in the Type_Info_ types, discussed in § 16.2

 **Exercise**
 Declare a Point3D struct with 3 float coordinates x, y and z.
 Make a pnt variable of type Point2D, initialize it as a struct literal.
 Then print out the coordinates without writing pnt.x, and so on (see exercises/12/using.jai).

 ## 12.9 Using a structs namespace for better storage management
-Suppose our application uses a struct Entity, with a number of fields that our used very much, and the rest is used much less.
+Suppose our application uses a struct Entity, with a number of fields that are used very much, and the rest is used much less.
 We could then place the frequently needed fields in an Entity_Hot struct, to be placed on the stack.
 The less needed fields could be placed in an Entity_Cold struct, to be allocated on the heap.
 Our Entity struct could now be composed with pointers to these two parts as follows:

 ```c++